When More Data Isn’t Better: Rethinking Granularity in Marketing Analytics

 Short on time?
 Here’s the takeaway:

-The researchers tested their method on a large dataset of juice sales and found that grouping data more thoughtfully—rather than defaulting to the most detailed version—led to better price elasticity estimates and forecasting accuracy.
+When the researchers applied their method to a large dataset of juice sales, they found that being thoughtful about how products are grouped, rather than automatically using the most detailed data, led to more accurate forecasts and more realistic measures of price sensitivity.
 For instance, brand mattered more than package size, a finding that can help businesses set smarter prices and avoid overfitting noisy data.

 Want to dive deeper?
 Read on for the full analysis:

-To demonstrate the power of the BDGC method, the team applied it to a large Nielsen dataset of SKU-level juice sales across multiple stores and time periods.
-They found that BDGC outperformed other methods not only in fit and forecasting accuracy, but also in its ability to surface more meaningful segmentation.
+To demonstrate the power of the BDC method, the team applied it to a large Nielsen dataset of SKU-level juice sales across multiple stores and time periods.
+They found that BDC gave better predictions than methods that rely on either extremely detailed data or overly broad categories.
+It also uncovered more meaningful product groupings.

 Wharton AI & Analytics Insights is a thought leadership series from the Wharton AI & Analytics Initiative.
 Featuring short-form videos and curated digital content, the series highlights cutting-edge faculty research and real-world business applications in artificial intelligence and analytics.
 Designed for corporate partners, alumni, and industry professionals, the series brings Wharton expertise to the forefront of today’s most dynamic technologies.